Optimization problems in graphs with locational uncertainty: Computational experiments

 We consider the problem of expanding the subway network of a city, modeled as a Euclidean Steiner tree problem.
 The compulsory points model the future stops of the subway, while the other points model the possible knickpoints of the lines.
-Designing such an expansion plan is a complex urban planning problem that involve multiple political and economical layers.
-In particular, even when the topological design of the network has been decided, the exact physical location of the stations and knickpoints may still change, be it because of political constraints (inability to buy the rights of a given location) or physical ones (impossibility to dig as planned).
-The lengths of the lines are directly impacted by these uncertainties, and so is their cost, which can reasonably be assumed proportional to their Euclidean lengths.
+We thus consider an undirected graph $\GG=(\VV,\EE)$ where $T\subseteq \VV$ denotes the set of compulsory vertices; we consider an arbitrary root $r\in T$ and set $T_0=T\setminus\{r\}$.
+Set $\X$ thus contains all trees of $\GG$ that cover the vertices of $T$.
+Sets $\U_i\subseteq\R^2$ model the possible locations for the vertices, which we assume to be polyhedral sets, and we assume that the distance $d(u_i,u_j)=\|\u_i-\u_j\|_2$ is the Euclidean distance.